kyratrades/kyratrades.github.io/docs/videos/musicals.md

 NOTES
 : This video is never to be publicly shared on YouTube, tumblr, Facebook, Stagedork etc. SD MP4, 3.34GB.
 Often confused with queenofthedead\'s video, which is also from April, 2019, but in HD MOV.

+#### Come From Away - Melbourne, Australia - September 12, 2019
+{: .no_toc .d-inline-block }

+WizardWisdom
+{: .label .label-blue }

+FORMAT
+: MP4 `1080p` `15.48 GB`

+CAST
+: Zoe Gertz (Beverley/Annette & others), Douglas Hansell (Kevin T./Garth & others), Richard Piper (Claude & others), Simon Maiden (Oz & others), Sarah Morrison (Janice & others), Nicholas Brown (Kevin J./Ali & others), Nathan Carter (Nick/Doug & others), Katrina Retallick (Diane & others), Sharriese Hamilton (Hannah & others), Emma Powell (Beulah & others), Kellie Rode (Bonnie & others), Kolby Kindle (Bob & others)

+NOTES
+: HD capture of the Australian company of this fantastic musical.
+Includes a video of a post-show Q&A with the cast in honour of the 18th anniversary of September 12.
+Shot from the back row of the dress circle, so a head blocks the centre at times but it’s shot around where possible.
+Most noticeable in the group numbers where a lot of the action is downstage.
+The first 4 minutes or so is mostly wandering shots as I was setting up my camera and evading ushers.
+A lot of great close-ups - Zoe’s “Me and the Sky” is a highlight.

 #### Come From Away - West End - November, 2019
 {: .no_toc .d-inline-block }